Blackbird (software): Usage

 The Blackbird platform's functionality makes it suitable for multiple uses in the video editing workflow.

 For editors and producers wanting to produce broadcast-quality output, Blackbird provides an environment for the early stages of post-production to happen remotely and cheaply (logging, shot selection, collaborative reviewing, rough cutting and offline editing, for example) and more recently fine cut editing.
 Blackbird then outputs instructions in standard formats which can be applied to the high-quality master-footage for detailed and high-quality editing prior to broadcast.

 Other users want to prepare footage for publishing to lower-quality media - the small screens of mobile phones and video iPods, and to the web where bandwidth restricts the quality of video it is currently practical to output.
 For these users, all editing can be carried out in Blackbird, before publishing to social media and online video channels, OTT or commercial cloud storage.
-Video can also be saved in MPEG, Ogg, HTML5, podcasting formats as well as Blackbird's proprietary player.
+Video can also be saved in MPEG, Ogg, HTML video, podcasting formats as well as Blackbird's proprietary player.

 The platform was reported in July 2012 as being used by NBC in connection with the 2012 Summer Olympics involving integration of the service with YouTube and continues to be used to deliver coverage for sport events such as Formula One, PGA European Tour and the Premier League.